Alberelloo/SBER_practice/README.md

 ## Goals:
 1. Learn Neural Networks basics.
 Research applications in NLP and CV tasks.
+2. Get to know main projects of other teams in Financial sector
-2. Take part in the development of OCR model for NER in financial documents
+3. Take part in the development of OCR model for NER in financial documents

 ## Tasks:
 ${\color{gray} Task \ 1. \ Financial \ Documents \ Labeling \ in \ Tagme.}$